 Everyone can be there, if there is no need to travel.
 Speakers who were unavailable, can suddenly attend.
 Participants who did not get it planned, can suddenly (partly) take part.
-And the introverts can feel more secure.
+And the introverts can feel safe enough to really participate.

 You can make the right programme accessible for everyone, because there is more choice.
 You can programme a number of shorter sessions, instead of a whole day.
 Participants can attend parts of the programme.

 In theory, everything can be done online.
-Inform, decisio9n making, collaboration, inspiration, networking, party, etc. We have done it all and with success.
+Inform, decision making, collaboration, inspiration, networking, party, etc. We have done it all and with success.

 What is online, is basically there for ever to watch and re-watch.
 And online it is much easier to plan follow-up sessions, so events become less autonomous.